SAFEGUARDING YOUR PAYMENTS

 Kerala and Tamil Nadu are zero risk and Karnataka a very low risk area for Malaria.
 Some cases of Dengue Fever have been reported, so it is best to discuss this with your doctor so that you can make an informed decision.
 If you are travelling to other parts of India other than those visited while on your Textile Travels tour, please be sure to check advice for each area as there as some areas in India where Malaria is a high risk.

-India has very good doctors, dentists and opticians.
+South India has very good doctors, dentists and opticians.
 Should you become ill on your holiday, we will be there to advise the best facilities nearby.
 Please don’t forget that travel insurance is compulsory for very good reasons, so be sure to arrange it before you leave home.
 We suggest you arrange it as soon as you book your holiday.

 As the Covid 19 situation is very fluid and changing all the time, you should consult a reputable holiday insurance broker to source the very best holiday medical insurance possible.
 A number of holiday insurers provide full medical cover for Covid19, including repatriation to the UK if necessary.
 Please contact your insurance broker or search online for a policy that will give you comprehensive Covid19 cover on top of the usual medical expenses.